truffle-box/react-box/README.md

     migrate
     ```

-5. Run the webpack server for front-end hot reloading (outside the development console).
+5. In the `client` directory, we run the React app.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
-    // Serves the front-end on http://localhost:3000
+    // in another terminal (i.e. not in the truffle develop prompt) cd client
     npm run start
     ```

 6. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
     ```javascript
-    // If inside the development console.
+    // inside the development console.
     test

-    // If outside the development console..
+    // outside the development console..
     truffle test
     ```

 7. Jest is included for testing React components.
 Compile your contracts before running Jest, or you may receive some file not found errors.
     ```javascript
-    // Run Jest outside of the development console for front-end component tests. npm run test
+    // ensure you are inside the client directory when running this npm run test
     ```

-8. To build the application for production, use the build command.
-A production build will be in the build_webpack folder.
+8. To build the application for production, use the build script.
+A production build will be in the `client/build` folder.
     ```javascript
-    npm run build
+    // ensure you are inside the client directory when running this npm run build
     ```

 ## FAQ

-* __How do I use this with the EthereumJS TestRPC?__
+* __How do I use this with the Ganache-CLI?__

     It's as easy as modifying the config file!
 [Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
-Depending on the port you're using, you'll also need to update line 24 of `src/utils/getWeb3.js`.
+Depending on the port you're using, you'll also need to update line 29 of `client/src/utils/getWeb3.js`.

-* __Why is there both a truffle.js file and a truffle-config.js file?__

-    `truffle-config.js` is a copy of `truffle.js` for compatibility with Windows development environments.
-Feel free to it if it's irrelevant to your platform.

 * __Where is my production build?__

-    The production build will be in the build_webpack folder.
-This is because Truffle outputs contract compilations to the build folder.
+    The production build will be in the `client/build` folder after running `npm run build` in the `client` folder.

 * __Where can I find more documentation?__